WPMedia/arc-themes-blocks/blocks/single-column-layout-block/README.md

 # @wpmedia/single-column-layout-block

-Basic single column layout with a standard confined width of 90rem(1440px) that has three Page Builder sections (navigation, fullWidth, body, and footer).
+Basic single column layout with a standard confined width of 90rem(1440px) that has three PageBuilder sections (navigation, fullWidth, body, and footer).

 ## Props